hyperreal/actablackout/README.txt

 - Own text, title and link on blackout overlay
 - You can adjust date as well (from-to)
 - Testpage /actatest
+- If explanation link is on current website - will be excluded from blackout

 Requirements:
 - DateAPI module: http://drupal.org/project/date